mihirr00051/BFSI-Lending-Risk-Intelligence-Platform/README.md

 R

-Used for exploratory analysis and statistical visualization.
+Exploratory data analysis and statistical visualization:

 r/eda.R

 SAS

-Used for structured risk analysis and portfolio summaries.
+Structured credit-risk and portfolio analysis:

 sas/risk_analysis.sas

 ✅ Project Validation Checklist

-Before publishing to GitHub:
+Before sharing with recruiters:

-[ ] Streamlit dashboard runs
+[x] Streamlit dashboard runs
-[ ] No deprecated Streamlit warnings
-[ ] pytest passes
-[ ] Python compilation passes
-[ ] Raw datasets are synthetic
-[ ] No secrets / API keys committed
-[ ] README screenshots added
+[x] Python code compiles
+[x] Unit/data-quality tests included
+[x] Synthetic data clearly labelled
+[x] Secrets excluded from Git
+[x] SQL layer documented
+[x] BI folders prepared
+[x] Interview documentation included
-[ ] Power BI screenshots added
+[ ] Add final Power BI screenshots
-[ ] Tableau screenshots added
+[ ] Add final Tableau screenshots
-[ ] SQL scripts documented
-[ ] Interview story reviewed

-💼 Interview Positioning
+💼 Interview Pitch

-30-second explanation
+30-second version

-“FinSight AI is an end-to-end BFSI analytics project I built to simulate a lending and customer-intelligence environment.
-I connected customer, loan, repayment, transaction and insurance data, built SQL and Python analytics layers, added credit-risk and collections analysis, and exposed the final KPIs through an executive Streamlit dashboard with optional AI-assisted business insights.”
+“FinSight AI is an end-to-end BFSI analytics platform I built to simulate a retail lending and customer-intelligence environment.
+I connected customer, loan, repayment, transaction and insurance data, built SQL and Python analytics layers, added credit-risk and collections analysis, and exposed the final KPIs through an executive Streamlit dashboard with optional AI-assisted insights.”

-Strong interview areas

-Be ready to explain:
+What I would discuss in an interview

-Why AUM is more useful than raw loan count for portfolio concentration.
+Why AUM matters for portfolio concentration

-Why DPD is a leading operational risk signal.
+How DPD acts as a credit-risk signal

-How 90+ DPD is used as an NPL proxy in a portfolio simulation.
+Why 90+ DPD is used as an analytical NPL proxy

-How collection efficiency is calculated.
+How collection efficiency is calculated

-How the collection gap is prioritized.
+How collection priority can be ranked

-Why synthetic data must be clearly labeled.

-Why deterministic rules are useful as a fallback for LLM applications.
+How customer-product whitespace can support cross-sell

-How you would move the prototype from CSV → BigQuery → semantic BI layer in production.
+How the prototype could move from CSV → BigQuery → semantic BI layer

 ⚠️ Important Limitations

-This is a portfolio simulation, not a real bank platform.
+This is a portfolio simulation, not a live banking platform.

-Do not claim:
+Do not present it as:

 real customer performance

-production credit underwriting
+production underwriting

 regulatory NPA reporting